ArenT1981/CSV2OrgSchema/README.md

 - Suitable documentation on usage
 - Test classes and code coverage
-- A wrapper that will pre-package the generated class, together with the Metadata API class, generate an appropriate `package.xml`, and pack it into a ZIP so that everything can be instantly deployed via [Salesforce workbench](https://workbench.developerforce.com/).
+- A wrapper that will pre-package the generated class, together with the Metadata API class, generate an appropriate `package.xml`, and pack it into a ZIP so that everything can be instantly deployed via [Salesforce workbench](https://workbench.developerforce.com/)
-- Automatic generation of an data dictionary from the schmea into markdown
+- Automatic generation of an data dictionary from the schema into a nicely formatted markdown document with tables, that can easily be converted using [pandoc](https://pandoc.org/) to other desired formats
 - A GUI written in JavaFX that would allow creation from scratch, or import from CSV